 General Manager: Duff Sheffield

 Duff has been a New York City Metro area veteran broadcaster and programming pro since 1970.
 Currently, he is General Manager & Program Director of WFDU-FM : Public Radio For the NYC Metro Area.
 The station is located just 5 miles across the George Washington Bridge connecting Manhattan to the Metropolitan Campus of Fairleigh Dickinson University.
 Duff can also teach a thing or two - having been a professor of radio and TV broadcasting, public speaking and drama for 22 years.
 As a 1974 FDU graduate, Duff takes particular pride in guiding the radio station he helped establish in 1971 (his office today was his dorm room in 1970!).
+Playing & collecting guitars and sailing his sailboat are leisure activities.
 Surfing remains a passion:

-Duff cut his broadcast teeth at WXLO - 99X, answering the request line.
-But the "radio itch" had to be scratched and soon gigs in engineering, audio production, on-air music DJ and talk show hosting were added to his resume.
-He didn't leave New York City for nearly two decades, and only then to return to his roots at WFDU.
-The list of stations that benefited from his expertise include: WXLO-99X, WOR-AM, The RKO Radio Networks, WNBC-AM, and the the CBS Radio-Radio Network.
+Duff cut his broadcast teeth at WXLO - 99X answering the request line.
+But upon graduation from FDU in 1974, he was offered the Production Manager's position at the "X" during the heyday of FM radio in NYC.
+He added on-air DJ and talk show host to his resume in the 80s.
+He left the The Big Apple in 1990 to return to his roots at WFDU.
+The list of stations that benefited from his expertise include: WXLO-99X, WOR-AM, The RKO Radio Networks, WNNNN-BC 66AM, WMCA-AM and the CBS Radio-Radio Network.

 Chief Engineer - Michael Phillips